blynkkk/blynk-library/docs/Troubleshooting.md

 ### Connection

-If you have connection problems, please try checking your wiring using the examples provided with your shields and hardware.
+If you experience connection problems, follow these steps:

+1. Check your wiring using the examples (TCP/HTTP Client or similar) **provided with selected shield and hardware**.
 Once you have some understanding how to configure connection, it will be much easier to use Blynk.
+2. Try running Blynk default examples for your platform **without modifications** to see if it is working.

-Also, try looking into [serial debug prints](./Troubleshooting.md#enable-debug).
+   * If it doesn't work, try looking into [serial debug prints](./Troubleshooting.md#enable-debug).
+3. Done!
+Add your modifications and functionality.
+Enjoy Blynk!

 ### Delay